TroelsMortensen/CodeLabs/Tutorials/BlazorWasmJwtAuth/007 Test login.md

 However, future calls which requires the JWT attached are more complicated to create with Swagger.
 We would have to add stuff in the Program.cs, and complicate things.

 So, we'll do something else.
-We could use Postman, that would be easy enough, and if you prefer that, go for it.
+We could use Postman, that would be easy enough, and if you prefer that, go for it (Postman is a widely used HTTP client).

 ### The .http test file
-Rider has a built in Http Client.
+Rider has a built-in Http Client.
 It's pretty simple.

 In the WebApi project folder, create a new file.
 Call it "WebApiTests.http", or whatever, but the file type is ".http":